-I guess it’s pretty obvious that these business are very similar.
-In both cases the core business is supermarkets, which is unsurprisingly a fairly defensive industry, where investors can generally expect reliable profits and dividends.
+I guess it’s pretty obvious that these businesses are very similar.
+In both cases, the core business is supermarkets, which is unsurprisingly a fairly defensive industry, where investors can generally expect reliable profits and dividends.

-They are complex adaptive systems, and they exist in a world full of thousands of other companies, each of which is also a complex adaptive system, and together they make up the universe of companies, which in total is a hugely complex adaptive system which nobody and nothing can predict in detail.
+They are complex adaptive systems, and they exist in a world full of thousands of other companies, each of which is also a complex adaptive system.
+Together, they make up the universe of companies, which in total is a hugely complex adaptive system which nobody and nothing can predict in detail.